 - Implementation fees: based on project scope, training, and timelines

 Engagements are supported by service level agreements and statements of work which outline metrics, project deliverables, and governance models.
 Metrics may include a target number of hires, conversion ratios, time-to-fill, among others.

 Ten Simple Questions to Ask Yourself Before Outsourcing

 An RPO provider will partner with you to build a process that achieves your hiring goals.
 By gathering just some of the information below, you can have a more productive first conversation with an RPO company.

 - What positions are you considering outsourcing?

 - How many positions are you looking to fill?

-- What does your recruitment process currently look like?
-What are its strengths and weaknesses?
+- What does your compensation structure look like?

-- How does technology integrate with your recruitment process?
-Can it assist with maintaining legal compliance?
+- How does technology integrate with your process?

 For companies implementing RPO services, continuous improvement within talent acquisition and recruitment is the goal.
 In our experience, the best way to improve is to set appropriate benchmarks and measure results.